dsmarcot2018/Bendel-Bot/README.md

 - Ex. !roleset dev 824395559791755374 :thumbsup:

 **Meme Machine**
-- You can run the command !meme in chat and you will get a random image back from out github
+- You can run the command !meme in chat and you will get a random image back from out github.

 ## Planned Bot Features
 **Future Currency Features**
-- Members will be able to spend Bendel-Bucks on a number of different activities
+- Members will be able to spend Bendel-Bucks on a number of different activities.

 **Slot Machine**
-- One of those planned activities is Bendel-Bot's slot machine where server members will be able to spend BBs to give it a spin to try and win more BBs
+- One of those planned activities is Bendel-Bot's slot machine where server members will be able to spend BBs to give it a spin to try and win more BBs.

 **Music**
-- Adding a queuing feature.
-- Removing the vc param for !play and making the bot join the vc of the user who used the command.
+- Making it so only the user that requested a song can dequeue it or the one that would like to dequeue it must pay some BBs.

 ## Features that are less certain to be featured
 **Bendel-Buck Leaderboard**
-- Run a command to see the top Bendel-Buck earners on the server
+- Run a command to see the top Bendel-Buck earners on the server.